-Balch & Bingham has one of the oldest and largest public finance practices in the Southeast.
-We have been engaged in a public finance practice since 1961 and have a national practice, consisting of bond counsel representations in the Southeast and underwriter, borrower, issuer, trustee, tax compliance, tax controversy, bankruptcy and bank counsel representations throughout the country.
+Balch & Bingham has one of the oldest and well known public finance practices in the Southeast.
+We have been engaged in a public finance practice since 1961 and have a national practice, consisting of bond counsel representations in the Southeast and issuer, underwriter, borrower, trustee, tax compliance, tax controversy, bankruptcy and bank counsel representations throughout the country.

 Our attorneys work to promote the integrity of the municipal market through regular involvement in the National Association of Bond Lawyers (NABL).
-Our group is headed by two former NABL presidents and our practice group members have served as Bond Attorney’s Workshop Chair, Steering Committee members, Workshop, Seminar and Institute faculty, and as special projects and committee members and chairs.
+The firm has a former NABL president, Fellows of the American College of Bond Counsel, Bond Attorneys’ Workshop Chair, Steering Committee members, Workshop, Seminar and Institute faculty, and committee members and chairs.

-Our public finance work involves a variety of legal, financial and political assignments for our lawyers on behalf of our clients.
-Our efforts as bond counsel include reviewing the existing debt structure of the issuing entity; providing advice on the available means and procedures of raising the desired capital; drafting legislation; preparing the required minutes, ordinances, resolutions, contracts, leases, indentures, mortgages, official statements, publications, governmental filings and closing papers; delivering our approving legal opinion as to the validity of the bonds; and, where appropriate, the tax-exempt status of the interest on the bonds; and providing post issuance tax advice and arbitrage rebate compliance opinions required under documentation for tax-exempt issues.
+Our public finance work involves navigating a variety of legal and financial matters on behalf of our clients.
+Our efforts as bond counsel include reviewing the existing debt structure of the issuing entity; providing advice on the available options and procedures to raise capital; drafting legislation; preparing the required minutes, ordinances, resolutions, contracts, leases, indentures, mortgages, official statements, publications, governmental filings and closing papers; delivering our approving legal opinion as to the validity of the bonds and, where appropriate, the tax-exempt status of the interest on the bonds; and providing post issuance tax advice and arbitrage rebate compliance opinions required pursuant to regulations for tax-exempt issues.

-Tax-exempt financings include inquiries to characterize obligations as private activity bonds or governmental bonds, analysis of the use of proceeds, matters of timing, sizing and investments of proceeds, arbitrage analysis, legislative drafting and interpretation, and problems associated with the organization and functioning of governmental and quasi-governmental bodies.
+Tax-exempt financings include inquiries to characterize obligations as private activity bonds or governmental bonds, analysis of the use of proceeds, matters of timing, sizing and investment of proceeds, arbitrage analysis, legislative drafting and interpretation, and problems associated with the organization and functioning of governmental and quasi-governmental bodies.
 In financings involving private credits, in addition to the areas mentioned above, we frequently are called upon to consider the interplay between the proposed financing and a client’s financial structure, its tax and accounting practices and limitations imposed by existing indentures or senior debt instruments.
-In all kinds of issues our practice requires legal analysis and drafting required in connection with the filing and disclosure requirements of state and federal securities laws.
+For all kinds of bond issues, our practice requires legal analysis and drafting in connection with the filing and disclosure requirements under state and federal securities laws.

 Our public finance practice for traditional state and local government financings includes representation of the State of Alabama, including entities issuing bonds on behalf of the State, counties, municipalities, boards of education, colleges, universities and water, sewer and gas authorities within the State.

-In the private credit area, we have served as bond counsel, company counsel, underwriter’s counsel and bank counsel in tax-exempt and taxable private activity financings for airport, manufacturing, sewage, solid waste disposal, gulf opportunity zone facilities, museums, and private schools and colleges.
+In the private credit area, we have served as bond counsel, company counsel, underwriter’s counsel and bank counsel in tax-exempt and taxable private activity financings for airport, manufacturing, sewage, solid waste disposal, and gulf opportunity zone facilities, as well as museums and private schools and colleges.

-We have a vibrant single family and multifamily housing bond practice, having served as bond counsel to Alabama Housing Finance Authority for over twenty-five years.
-We also have served as bond counsel in several multifamily transactions in Georgia.
-Our public finance attorneys work closely with the firm's Business and Financial Industries Section lawyers on affordable housing and tax credit transactions.
+- Housing: We have a vibrant single family and multifamily housing bond practice, having served as bond counsel to Alabama Housing Finance Authority for over thirty-five years and as issuer counsel to the Mississippi Home Corporation for approximately twenty years.
+We have also served as bond counsel in multifamily transactions in Georgia and Tennessee.
+Our public finance attorneys work closely with the firm's Banking and Financial Services lawyers on affordable housing and tax credit transactions.

-Through the firm’s concentration in public finance, our lawyers have gained extensive experience with the use of interest rate swaps and other derivative products.
-The firm represents both swap market makers and end users of derivative products in different contexts.
+- Derivatives: Through the firm’s concentration in public finance, our lawyers have gained extensive experience with the use of interest rate swaps and other derivative products.
+The firm represents both swap market makers and end users of derivative products in different transactions.
 Clients in this area include both public and private entities.
 Areas of experience include fixed-to-floating and floating-to-fixed interest rate swaps, basis swaps, options for swaps, rate locks, total return swaps and constant maturity swaps.
 In the public finance context, the firm provides guidance on the use of swaps as "qualified hedges" in connection with tax-exempt financings.

-We represent a number of national, international, regional and local banks in their lending activities in the Southeast.
-We work closely with our bank clients and the firm’s Financial Industries Section to structure and document taxable and tax-exempt direct loans to governmental and conduit issuers for non-profit entities.
+- Direct Lending: We represent a number of national, international, regional and local banks in their lending activities in the Southeast.
+We work closely with our bank clients and the firm’s Banking and Financial Services attorneys to structure and document taxable and tax-exempt direct loans to governmental, 501(c)(3) and for-profit entities.